Some Frequently Asked Questions….

 Junior members (who have to be under 18 for the full calendar year of their membership) enjoy the same benefits as full membership, but free of charge.

-There are various classes of Friend membership, which provides for members who wish to join without having their own bees.
+A Friend membership class exists which provides for those who wish to join without having their own bees.

-Contact our membership secretary, Peter Cobley for more information by email to email@example.com
+Contact our membership secretary, Robert Ambrosiak for more information by email to email@example.com

 I have a swarm in my garden / property.
 What should I do?